 - Add eggs one at a time, beating for 5 full minutes in between each addition

 - (20 minutes total) at a medium-high speed.
-The mixing time is necessary to get the silky texture.
+The full mixing time of 5 minutes for EACH egg is necessary to get the silky texture and for the pie to set.

 - Pour the filling into the cooled crust and allow to set in the refrigerator for at least 4 hours and up to 2 days before serving.